GSA/piv-guides/pages/locally-trusted-ocsp.md

 ## Appendix 2&mdash;Using Microsoft CA as the self-signed root

-Prior to configuring Certificate Services and generating the new Root CA key pair, the below CaPolicy.inf file should be placed in %SYSTEMROOT%.
-Below will create a self signing root certificate with a 2048 bit RSA key and a ten year validity period with OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.
+Prior to configuring Certificate Services and generating a new Root CA key pair, place the **CaPolicy.inf** file (as below) in **%SYSTEMROOT%**.
+This will create a self-signing, root certificate with a 2048-bit RSA key and a 10-year validity period with **OCSP Signing (1.3.6.1.5.5.7.3.9)** in the **Extended Key Usage** extension.

-Sample CaPolicy.inf :
+  > Sample CaPolicy.inf :

 	[Version]
 	Signature="$Windows NT$"